Tiana-Finaritra/4-Transport-booking/README.md

 - JDBC DRIVER

 ## Above all:
+- run the file in "1-database/rundb.sql" in your postgresql terminal to get appropriate database.
 - Customize connection information in "2-back-end/src/main/ressources/application.properties".
 - Run the rundb.sql file in the 1-database folder to implement the database schema and generate dummy data in your local host.